Keep Rollin’ | Important Elements of the Roll Technique in Boxing

 Why You Need to Roll in Boxing

 The key to executing the roll is understanding what you want to do before and after the movement—and just as importantly—why you are learning to roll.
-The goal of the roll is to avoid a hook and immediately come back with a right hand or a combo of punches that begins with the right hand.
+The goal of bobbing and weaving is to avoid a hook, and immediately come back with a right hand or a combo of punches that begins with the right hand.

 Key Components of the Boxing Roll

 Let’s start with the coaching cues.
 The sink and shift is a cue that coaches commonly use when teaching students how to perform the bob and weave.
-Once you’ve thrown your right hand, you need to sink your hips (using a hip hinge, not bending at the lumbar spine) to get under the oncoming hook and shift your weight toward the oncoming punch to reposition yourself to throw a counter punch.
+After throwing straight punches (A.K.A. a two), Contenders need to sink their hips (using a hip hinge, not bending at the lumbar spine) to get under the oncoming hook.
+From that stance, you'll need to be able to shift your weight toward the oncoming punch to reposition yourself to throw a counter punch.

 The area where we see the most common problems is when it comes time to shift the weight to reposition the body.
 We see contenders sink their hips without shifting their weight to reposition themselves, and it leaves them in an awkward position, without an angle to throw another punch of the same caliber as their first straight right hand.